 My research interests are all related to the construction of large and complex software systems, usually ones with strict dependability requirements.
 My main research areas are Software Engineering, Programming Languages, and Fault Tolerance.
 More specifically, I’m currently interested in developing new error handling mechanisms to improve modularity and reusability while, at the same time, incorporating error handling-related activities in all the phases of the software lifecycle.
 Furthermore, I want to understand the impact that multicore architectures have/will have on everyday software development, in particular, how developers will make the transition to multicore.
-It amazes me that the most widespread concurrency control technique was invented 30 years ago!
-The design of new mechanisms to increase system modularity/reuse in the face of concurrency/parallelism is of particular interest.
+It amazes me that the most widespread concurrency control technique was invented decades ago!
+The design of new mechanisms to increase system modularity, reuse, and energy efficiency in the face of concurrency/parallelism is of particular interest.

 +55 81 2126 8430 (ext.
 4369)

 Centro de Informatica